 (a) Let Only

-In this option, we first do all the necessary checks to see if the property location is suitable for asylum seeker and refugee rentals.
+In this option, we first do all the necessary checks to see if the property location is suitable.
 If so, we then proceed to check the property itself is suitable.

 From there we offer 3 further options: Standard, Furnish or Complete which vary from fixed £750 to £1350 +10% management depending on the service.
-To read more about this, please click how to let properties to asylum seekers.
+To read more about this, please click how to let properties to social tenants.

 (b) Turnkey Sale

-With this service, we buy properties at below market value, undertake the necessary refurbishment and then once complete, we provide all the furnishings and sell on to our clients on a minimum 5 year lease to the government.
+With this service, we buy properties at below market value, undertake the necessary refurbishment and then once complete, we provide all the furnishings and sell on to our clients on a minimum 5 year lease.